theiagen/bioforklift/docs/examples/backfilling_metadata.md

 The code above can be modified to backfill any metadata that is available in the Terra workspace.

-## Backfilling a Forgotten Schema Entry
+## Backfilling Result or Metadata Fields

-This example describes how Sage backfilled a forgotten schema entry for the H5N1 USDA dashboard -- specifically, `upload_date`.
+This example describes how Sage backfilled a metadata entry for the H5N1 USDA dashboard that only appeared in the destination table -- specifically, `upload_date`.

+This approach would work for any result fields that only appear in the destination table.

 Theiagen organization members can see the full code in the cdph-automations _private_ GitHub repository.
 See the previous example for more detailed comments as many of the same processes are used.